plume-lib/merging/README.md

 1. Clone this repository.

-2. In the top level of this repository, run: `./gradlew shadowJar`
+2. In the top level of this repository, run either `./gradlew nativeCompile` (if you are using GraalVM) or `./gradlew shadowJar` (if you are using any other JVM).
+Using `nativeCompile` is recommended, because it produces a binary that runs much faster than Java `.class` files do.

 3. Put directory `.../merging/src/main/sh/` on your PATH, adjusting "..." according to where you cloned this repository.